sir-siemens/carND-project2/writeup_template.md

 * Which parameters were tuned?
 How were they adjusted and why?
 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-I choose standard LeNet, because I have no idea what else may be fit for this problem.
+I first choose standard LeNet, because I have no idea what else may be fit for this problem.
 For the standard LeNet, there are no dropout layers, so I added in the final version and it proved to be a big gain in validation accuracy.
 One problem that I encountered at the beginning is I get a training accuracy of 100%, however the network fails to generalize well on validation dataset.
 It seems the network overfits the training set, so I tried both augmentating the training data and using drop out layers, which results in a higher validation accuracy and a lower training accuracy.
 For tuning, I first use only one dropout layer, then I decide to put dropout layers in all the fully connected layer.
 In addition, increasing the training EPOCH is also important to catch the model with the highest validation accuracy.
+I finally got 96.1% test accuracy.
+Then I modify the architecture try to see whether make the model deep may help, so I follow the design pattern of a convnet introduced in the CS231n: Convolutional Neural Networks for Visual Recognition and add 4 convnet followed by fully connected.
+And I get a performance gain of 1.4 % in test accuracy.

 If a well known architecture was chosen:
 * What architecture was chosen?

-Lenet
 * Why did you believe it would be relevant to the traffic sign application?

-Using a existed working model should spares more time than inventing a new one.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?

-The test accurcy is quite good.
+Training accuracy is lower than validation accuracy may indicate my model does not overfit the data.
+In addition, I'm quite satisfy with the test accurcy.

 ###Test a Model on New Images